Trust and privacy

 Transform controls are front and center

-The route emphasizes mirror controls instead of asking users to hunt through a generic crop editor.
+The page emphasizes mirror controls instead of asking users to hunt through a generic crop editor.

 Queue logic is intact

-Flip remains useful for batches, so the route still supports shared settings and ZIP export.
+Flip remains useful for batches, so the page still supports shared settings and ZIP export.

 Capability notes